 Since we don’t eat out very often, I make versions of restaurant meals that we like at home.
 This pasta e fagioli soup recipe tastes similar to the same-named Olive Garden soup.

 This soup is very easy to make, and it comes together pretty quickly.
 This soup is also very hearty.

 More Soup Recipes!

-If you’ve tried this pasta e fagioli recipe, don’t forget to rate the recipe and leave me a comment below.
+If you’ve tried this pasta e fagioli soup recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!
-You can SUBSCRIBE to receive my latest recipe newsletters or FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST for even more delicious food.

 Pasta e Fagioli Soup Recipe

 - 1 pound lean ground beef

 - 1 cup diced white or yellow onion